Towards highly efficient broadband superconducting quantum memory: Introduction

 The first approach uses a linear chain of coupled resonators \cite{2017-Naik-NatureComm}.
 Interaction between resonators leads to an emergence of collective modes with different frequencies and different coupling constants between the resonators and closely spaced qubits.
-Each of the collective modes can be used to selectively store the quantum state of a particular qubit by tuning the qubit's frequency into resonance with that mode.
+Each of the collective modes is used to selectively store the quantum state of a particular qubit by tuning the qubit's frequency into resonance with that mode.
 However, this scheme provides efficient storage only for specific temporal waveform as in single-resonator quantum memory.

-The second multi-resonator approach \cite{2018-Moiseev-SR} exploits the ideas of photon/spin echo \cite{Moiseev2001, Riedmatten2008, Tittel2010, Grezes2015, Ranjan2020, Moiseev_2021} in a system of resonators with a linear periodic spacing of their resonant frequencies.
+The multi-resonator approach \cite{2018-Moiseev-SR} exploits the ideas of photon/spin echo \cite{Moiseev2001, Riedmatten2008, Tittel2010, Grezes2015, Ranjan2020, Moiseev_2021} in a system of resonators with a linear periodic spacing of their resonant frequencies.
 An echo forms in such resonators and reemits an input pulse after $\tau=1/\Delta$, where $\Delta $ is the frequency spacing between resonators.
 In this case, the effective bandwidth of the memory is determined by the span of the formed frequency comb, which significantly exceeds the linewidth of an individual resonator.
-This idea was used for on-demand storage of two temporal modes with an efficiency of 6\% \cite{2021-Bao-PRL}.
+This idea was used for on demand storage of two temporal microwave modes at single-photon level in a system of 4 planar superconducting resonators \cite{2021-Bao-PRL}.
+The efficiency of 6\% was demonstrated in the work that turned out to be lower than the efficiency of 16.3\% achieved at room temperature on a system of 3D resonators with lower Q-factor \cite{2018-Moiseev-SR}.
+It raised a concern of implementing a highly efficient broadband multi-resonator memory on a system of planar resonators, since a direct interaction between the resonators may ruin the impedance matching.
+Multimode microwave storage is also elaborated in spin ensembles with long-lived coherence by echo-based protocols \cite{Julsgaard13,Afzelius_2013}.
+However, the demonstrated results suffer from low efficiency $(<1\%)$ and considerable noise \cite{Grezes2015,Ranjan2020}.

-Here, we demonstrate a broadband two mode on-chip microwave quantum memory with storage efficiency of $60\pm3\%$ at single photon energy.
-First, we portray our design and show storage results of coherent pulses for two modes with independent carrier frequencies.
-Next, we present a complete quantum characterization of the storage for a single mode at small photon numbers by quantum process tomography.
-Finally, the obtained results and future perspectives of unity efficiency, on-demand and long-lived storage for the realized quantum memory are discussed.
+Here, we demonstrate a broadband two mode microwave quantum storage on a system of planar resonators with storage efficiency of $60\pm3\%$ at single photon energy with fixed retrieval time $\tau=1/\Delta$.
+First, we portray our design, its underlying physical principles and show storage results of coherent pulses for two modes with independent carrier frequencies.
+Next, we present a complete quantum characterization of the storage for a single mode by quantum process tomography.
+Finally, the obtained results and future perspectives of unity efficiency, on-demand and long-lived storage for the realized quantum storage device are discussed.